The Shared State Trap: How a FastAPI 'Optimisation' Leaked User Data

 return user_id

-When Request A calls _org_id_var.set(2041), Python's async runtime stores that binding in A's execution context — a lightweight namespace the event loop maintains per coroutine.
+When Request A calls _org_id_var.set(2041), Python's async runtime stores that binding in A's execution context, which is a lightweight namespace the event loop maintains per coroutine.
 When Request B calls _org_id_var.set(1038), it writes to B's context.
 The two never touch.

 FIXED: ContextVar, two concurrent requests